-- (a) All carcasses shall be disposed of in a manner according to law and the RAEF procedures. - (b) Until the carcass can be disposed of it shall be kept in a freezer used only for this purpose.

-(7) REAPPROVAL OF REGISTERED ANIMAL EUTHANASIA FACILITY:
+- (a) All carcasses shall be disposed of in a manner according to law and the RAEF procedures. - (b) Until the carcass can be disposed of it shall be kept in a freezer used only for this purpose. - (7) REAPPROVAL OF REGISTERED ANIMAL EUTHANASIA FACILITY:

-- (a) A RAEF may submit a request for re-approval to the board on or before December 31 of each year with the following information: - 1.
+- (a) A RAEF may submit a request for reapproval to the board on or before December 31 of each year with the following information: - 1.
 A list of CETs employed by the RAEF, their employment status (including part time, full time, hours on duty) and indicate which CET is responsible for all aspects of euthanasia at the RAEF. - 2.
-The name and address of the consulting veterinarian and an indication of the veterinarian's consent to serve the RAEF as the consulting veterinarian.

-- (i) There may be an inspection prior to re-approval. - (ii) The Board may recommend the revocation or suspension of certification based upon investigation of complaints, an inspection revealing deficiencies that are not corrected, or any other violations of these rules. - (iii) Renewal of certification of a RAEF will be set at a cost not to exceed of \$200.00 and penalty for late renewal of certification will be set at two times the renewal fee plus the renewal fee \$200.00.
+The name and address of the consulting veterinarian and an indication of the veterinarian's consent to serve the RAEF as the consulting veterinarian. - (i) There may be an inspection prior to reapproval. - (ii) The Board may recommend the revocation or suspension of certification based upon investigation of complaints, an inspection revealing deficiencies that are not corrected, or any other violations of these rules. - (iii) Renewal of certification of a RAEF will be set at a cost of \$200 and penalty for late renewal of certification will be set at \$200.00. - CORRECTION: If there are deficiencies with either a CET or a RAEF, the inspecting representative of the board shall document areas for correction on an inspection reporting form.

-(8) INSPECTION DEFICIENCIES REQUIRING IMMEDIATE CORRECTION:

-If there are deficiencies with either a CET or a RAEF, the inspecting representative of the board shall document areas for correction on an inspection reporting form.
 The RAEF and CET shall make corrections within 30 days and the CET or a RAEF may be re-inspected or re-examined within that 30 days if the board deems appropriate.
-If the deficiencies have not been corrected the board may:

-- (a) deny certification or approval. - (b) revoke the certification of the CET and/or the RAEF as may be applicable.
+If the deficiencies have not been corrected the board may: - (a) deny certification or approval, - (b) revoke the certification of the CET and/or the RAEF as may be applicable.